-Whether you're trying to lose a couple of pounds, improve your level of fitness, or tone up your physique, you're definitely aware of the need of a decent exercise regime in order to achieve your goal.
+Whether you’re trying to lose a couple of pounds, improve your level of fitness, or tone up your physique, you’re definitely aware of the need for a decent exercise regime in order to achieve your goal.

 But did you know that exercise has a lot of great benefits for your mind as well?

 While it’s easy to understand the reasoning behind exercise being able to improve your physical health, the positive results on the mental side of things are not as obvious, but just as real.